 How to make homemade healthy tzatziki sauce

-- Then add the greek yogurt, cucumber and the rest of the ingredients to a medium-size bowl and mix it all together until it is combined into a creamy sauce.
+- Then add the greek yogurt, cucumber, and the rest of the ingredients to a medium-sized bowl and mix it all together until it is combined into a creamy sauce.

 - Serve cold with pita chips, naan, or fresh chopped veggies.